Peace in Schools Training Institute

 What You’ll Experience

-October 16th 7:00 pm - 8:30 pm PST: Myths of Mindfulness and the Nervous System
+• Myths of Mindfulness and the Nervous System

-December 18th 7:00 pm - 8:30 pm PST: The Arc of Mindful Studies
+• The Arc of Mindful Studies

 • “Embodying Presence” is our keystone retreat* for adults.
 We can’t teach what we haven’t learned; we can’t embody what we haven’t experienced.
-This 6-day, in-person training is a unique opportunity to learn the very same practices and tools we share with teens through Mindful Studies, our research-backed, semester-long, for-credit course experienced by over 6,500 high school students to date.
+This 6-night, in-person training is a unique opportunity to learn the very same practices and tools we share with teens through Mindful Studies, our research-backed, semester-long, for-credit course experienced by over 6,500 high school students to date.
 Our expert facilitators will guide you through transformative mindfulness practices alongside other educators, parents, and mental health clinicians who care about today’s youth as much as you do.
 Using trauma-informed, equity-centered, and contemplative practices, we’ll explore what it really means to be present, what gets in the way, and how to return to presence.
 This immersive experience will support you in uncovering the heart of who you are and set the foundation for how you embody presence in your work with youth and young adults.

 • In the spring following the retreat, each pathway will have a customized training to deepen the understanding of the Peace in Schools pedagogical approach and the Mindful Studies skills and concepts in their particular field.